-For potato lovers who like a hint of spice, this is the best thing in the world.
+For potato lovers who like a hint of spice, this Indian recipe is the best thing in the world.
 The snap, crackle and pop as you fry the spices is part of the joy.

-Ingredients400 g - pontiac or other waxy potatoes, peeled
+- 400 g pontiac or other waxy potatoes, peeled

 Place the potato, ground cumin, coriander, turmeric and chilli in a bowl and season with salt.
-Toss to coat the potatoes evenly.
+Toss to coat the potato evenly.

 In a heavy-based pan or kadhai, heat the oil and add the mustard, cumin and fenugreek seeds and cook until sizzling (this is called tempering the spices).
 Add the potato and stir gently to coat in the oil.
 Stir in the coconut, sesame seeds and chopped coriander and serve with Indian bread.